isaac88/istio-certified-associate-ica-exam/2_traffic_management/README.md

 Configure Istio to allow access to external HTTP and HTTPS services from applications inside the mesh.

 Requirements:
+* Create a dedicate Istio Egress gateway.
-* Host: edition.cnn.com
+  * Host: edition.cnn.com.
-* The Egress Gateway name: edition-egressgateway
+* The Egress Gateway name: edition-egressgateway.
+* Check that the call to edition.cnn.com goes trough that egress gateway.

 <details>
   <summary>Solution</summary>